artis-mcrt/artis/artisoptions_doc.md

 // multiply bound-free cooling coefficient by upper level population instead of the upper ion target level population constexpr bool BFCOOLING_USELEVELPOPNOTIONPOP;

+// set true to calculate and use expansion opacities instead of line-by-line constexpr bool EXPANSIONOPACITIES_ON;

+// thermalisation probability (1 - P is probabiltiy of scattering).
+EXPANSIONOPACITIES_ON must be true for this to work.
+// set this to < 0 to use the macroatom constexpr float RPKT_BOUNDBOUND_THERMALISATION_PROBABILITY;

 // Use XCOM data for gamma photoionisation instead of Si+Fe Equation 2 of Ambwani & Sutherland (1988), Veigele (1973)
 constexpr bool USE_XCOM_GAMMAPHOTOION;